silicon-heaven/shv-doc/src/rpcmethods/broker.md

 | Null      | {String: Int \| Null, ...} |

 Map of strings to int key value pairs is provided where keys are [resource identifiers for signals](../rpcri.md) and values are TTL remaining for the existing subscriptions.
-Zero TTL means, that the subscription lasts forever.
+Null TTL means, that the subscription lasts forever.

 ```